Printing and Comments#

 Hello World!Hello Seattle!Hello UW!

-doesn’t include any trailing characters.
-If you would want the program to have spaces between calls of print
+Notice that there are no spaces after each thing printed, since print doesn’t include any trailing characters.
+If you would want the program to have spaces between calls of print, you must write the spaces yourself in the text you are printing.

 public class Printing {